-The Jaguar is the largest cat of South America.
+The Jaguar is the largest cat in South America.
 It once roamed from the southern tip of South America to the US – Mexico border in the north.
-Now they are found in the Amazon Basin in the South and Central America.
-Jaguars were very prominent in the the ancient Native American cultures.
+Now they are found in the Amazon Basin in South and Central America.
+Jaguars were very prominent in ancient Native American cultures.
 The word Jaguar is a derivation from the word Yaguar, (a Native American word) which means “one who kills with one leap“.
-We have gathered complete set of Jaguar Facts For Kids that will provide you all the Jaguar Information For Kids that you need.
+We have gathered a complete set of Jaguar Facts For Kids that will provide you with all the Jaguar Information For Kids that you need.
 You are going to learn its scientific name, classification, etymology, evolution, species, characteristics, speed, lifespan, appearance, color, size, strength, habitat, location, range, lifecycle, diet, prey ecosystem, reproduction, babies, predators, adaptations, endangered, population and many fun facts about Jaguars.

 Jaguar Facts For Kids

 1. What Is A Jaguar

 - The jaguar is a large species of felids (big cats).

 - It is the only living (extant) member of the genus Panthera indigenous to the Americas.

 - A jaguar closely resembles a leopard in color and spots patterns.

 - It is the world’s third-largest cat species.

 - In the Americas, it is the largest of all the big cats.